Deploying Open-Source Large Language Models: A performance Analysis: Prerequisites

 \subsection{Software}

-We used vLLM [8], a Python library designed to optimize the inference of these models.
+We used vLLM \cite{kwon2023efficient}, a Python library designed to optimize the inference of these models.
 This library requires at least the prior installation of Python 3.9 and CUDA 12.
 The advantage of vLLM over other solutions is its ability to handle multiple requests simultaneously, without a queue and without a linear increase in computation time depending on the number of requests, but rather logarithmic.
 However, depending on the available hardware, other solutions can be considered.
 Notably, tensorRT-LLM offers excellent performance with NVIDIA GPUs, and lllama.cpp provides remarkable performance on Macs equipped with M1, M2, or M3 chips.